riaagrawal-au/auto-annotated-portfolio/content/pages/projects/project-two.md

 ---
 type: ProjectLayout
-title: A A Perfunctory List of Hidden Reasons Why I Love You
+title: A Perfunctory List of Hidden Reasons Why I Love You
 colors: colors-a
 date: '2025-10-26'
 client: Adityaveer Singh Dahiya
 description: >-
   If you ever find yourself wondering why your funny, beautiful, smart girlfriend loves you so much (a very valid question, by the way), here's 31 reasons why.
-Hover to find them all!
+Heads up, they're very well hidden and difficult to find.
 ---

 <section id="love-reasons">